jimangel/jimangel.io/content/posts/2022-09-12-automated-ubuntu-22-04-usb-install.md

 ## Create a USB named CIDATA for a cloud-init datasource

 {{< notice warning >}}
 It's important that the USB is named "CIDATA" and that it's FAT32 formatted.
-If either of those are not met, the install proceeds but has no custom config.
+If either of those is not met, the installation proceeds but has no custom config.
 {{< /notice >}}

 First, unplug the ISO from earlier and plug in a new, second, USB.